 The United States is the only industrialized country that does not offer all citizens federally mandated paid family leave and, during an interview in her office, Illinois Sen. Tammy Duckworth perfectly nailed why paid family leave isn't a handout.
 She also offered some choice words about Ivanka Trump's efforts (or lack thereof) to help mothers with regards to paid parental leave, as a soon-to-be mother herself.

-Just 14 percent of civilian workers had access to paid leave last year, mostly due to state laws and progressive employers, according to the U.S. Bureau of Labor Statistics.
+According to the U.S. Bureau of Labor Statistics, only 14 percent of civilian workers were given access to paid leave in 2017, and this was pretty much thanks to state laws and "progressive employers."
 That's perhaps because, among 41 developed countries, the United States is the only one that does not have a federal law requiring paid leave for new parents, the Organization for Economic Cooperation and Development reported.
-The law does allow workers to take up to 12 weeks of unpaid leave without risking losing their jobs after having a baby, but most developed countries offer an average of about one year of paid maternity leave, according to Business Insider.
+While Business Insider noted workers are allowed, by law, to have up to 12 weeks of unpaid leave without risking losing their jobs, most developed countries offer an average year of paid maternity leave.
 About half of EU member countries, for example, offer maternity leave of at least a year — and sometimes even more, CNN reported.

 Arguably, the United States has a lot of room for improvement when it comes to support for new parents, and Duckworth is calling that out.
-She's a retired lieutenant colonel who served a total of 23 years in the Illinois Army National Guard, won the Illinois 8th Congressional District seat in November 2012 and then became the second female U.S. senator elected from Illinois when she was sworn in on Jan.
+She's "a retired lieutenant colonel who served a total of 23 years in the Illinois Army National Guard," won the Illinois 8th Congressional District seat in November 2012, and then became the second female U.S. senator elected from Illinois when she was sworn in on Jan.
 3, 2017, reported the Chicago Sun Times.

 "I feel like the Senate is actually in the 19th century as opposed to the 21st somehow and that’s really unfortunate,” she said during the interview, according to The Guardian.
 She added that there's a real need for "more women in leadership across our country, whether it’s legislatively or in boardrooms or the military."